mrstph/athelas-crm/README.md

 ### Subject :

-I need to develop a CRM with Symfony that must contain :
+Develop a CRM webapp with Symfony that must contain :

 * 1 login, register and password reset page/modal
 * 1 contact book page listing all company contacts